yonuki-models/numerical-simulation-aai/README.md

 ## Reference

-Yohei Onuki, Sylvain Joubaud and Thierry Dauxois, "Breaking of internal waves parametrically excited by ageostrophic anticyclonic instability"
+Yohei Onuki, Sylvain Joubaud and Thierry Dauxois, "Breaking of internal waves parametrically excited by ageostrophic anticyclonic instability."

 ## Environment

-Wisteria/BDEC-01 Supercomputer System at the Information Technology Center, The University of Tokyo
+Wisteria/BDEC-01 Supercomputer System at the Information Technology Center, The University of Tokyo.